MiquelMarinoEspinosa/GildedRose-Refactoring-Kata-php/README.md

     - Extract strings into constants
     - Extract the standard item construction into a method to inhance reusability
     - Extrat minimum quality into a constant to improve readibility
+- Unit test for `Once the sell by date has passed, Quality degrades twice as fast`